Context-aware attention layers coupled with optimal transport domain adaptation and multimodal fusion methods for recognizing dementia from spontaneous speech: Experiments

 \subsection{Experimental Setup}

 We divide the ADReSS Challenge train set into a train and a validation set (65\%-35\%).
 We use a batch size of 4.
 We train the introduced architectures five times and report the results on the ADReSS Challenge test set via mean $\pm$ standard deviation.
+Similarly, we divide the ADReSSo Challenge train set into a train and a validation set (65\%-35\%).
+We train the introduced architectures five times and report the results on the ADReSSo Challenge test set via mean $\pm$ standard deviation.
 We use \textit{EarlyStopping}, where we stop training if the validation loss has stopped decreasing for eight consecutive epochs.
 Also, we apply \textit{StepLR} with a step\_size of 4 and a gamma of 0.1.
 We set $\alpha$ of Eq.~\ref{label_smoothing} equal to 0.001.
 We set $D=D_c=768$.
 We set $D_k = D_q = 64$.
 Regarding the global context strategy, we use one layer of the contextual self-attention mechanism.
 In terms of the deep-context strategy, we use three layers of the contextual self-attention mechanism.
 With regards to the deep-global context strategy, we use two layers of the contextual self-attention mechanism.
 We use the BERT base uncased version and the DeiT\footnote{facebook/deit-base-distilled-patch16-224} model from the Transformers library \cite{wolf-etal-2020-transformers}.
 For the optimal transport methods, we use the Python library Optimal Transport \cite{flamary2021pot}.
 All the models have been created using the PyTorch library \cite{NEURIPS2019_9015}.
 All experiments are conducted on a single Tesla P100-PCIE-16GB GPU.